eur-nl/2021_ERIM_OS_Survey/README.md

 Code for analysis and visualization of the results of the 2021 ERIM Open Science Survey

 When comparing:
-1) Schools; Make sure both schools have the same weight (scale respondants to weight the same).
+1) Schools; Make sure both schools have the same weight (scale respondents to weight the same).
 2) Departments; Use the percentage of respondents per department.
-3) Position; Use the percentage of respondets per position.
+3) Position; Use the percentage of respondents per position.

 # QUESTIONS